-Once the initial pool process is finished and the data is shared with the TC, meet for an hour, on average, to select the sample.
-Each team member should use their PG and follow the steps outlined to help the team follow the sample selection process.
+Once the initial pool process is finished and the data is shared with the TC, meet for an hour, on average, to finalize the closed records and the sample.
+Each team member should follow the PG steps to help the team follow the sample selection process.